Senator Missy Irvin

 - Occupation: Marketing Director

 Senator Irvin was first elected to the Senate in 2010, as the first Republican to hold the seat since Reconstruction in 1874.
 She was also the first woman and the first resident of Stone County to hold the seat.
-She was also the youngest woman ever elected to the Arkansas Senate, at the age of 39.
+At the time, she was the youngest woman ever elected to the Arkansas Senate, at the age of 39.

-Her professional background includes working as a news editor for KATV-Channel 7 News, as Marketing Director for Tipton & Hurst, Marketing Director and Director of Research & Development for Stone County Ironworks and Calico Rock Ironworks, Adjunct Professor of Dance at Hendrix College and Director of Department of Dance at Hendrix College.
-She currently works with her husband and is the Marketing Director of Irvin-Dibrell Clinic in Mountain View, Arkansas.
+Her professional background includes working as a news editor for KATV-Channel 7 News, as Marketing Director for Tipton & Hurst, Marketing Director and Director of Research & Development for Stone County Ironworks and Calico Rock Ironworks.
+She was an Adjunct Professor of Dance at Hendrix College and Director of the Department of Dance at Hendrix College her final year at college.
+She currently works with her husband and is the Marketing Director of Irvin-Dibrell Clinic in Mountain View.

-She was a founding board member and a past president of the Mountain View Youth Soccer Association, a Vice-President of the Arkansas State Soccer Association and has worked as a AAA registered volunteer soccer coach for the Mountain View High School.
+In 2019, Senator Irvin was appointed to the Arkansas Supreme Court Commission on Children, Youth and Families.
+She was a founding board member and a past president of the Mountain View Youth Soccer Association, a Vice-President of the Arkansas State Soccer Association and has worked as an AAA registered volunteer soccer coach for the Mountain View High School.

 In 2008, Senator Irvin received the Presidential Award for her volunteer work in the community.

-Senator Irvin has received numerous awards and recognition for her service, both statewide and nationally.
-In 2017, she received the Arkansas Rural Advocate of the Year from the Arkansas Rural Economic Development Commission.
-Also in 2017, Senator Irvin received a national Justice Award from the Campaign for the Fair Sentencing for Minors in Washington DC.
-Other awards include:
+In 2017 Senator Irvin was named the Arkansas Rural Advocate of the Year from the Arkansas Rural Economic Development Commission.
+Also in 2017, Senator Irvin received a national Justice Award from the Campaign for the Fair Sentencing for Minors in Washington, D.C.

 - 2015 Arkansas Cattleman’s Association Legislator of the Year